DigiBP/digibp-dom/README.md

 - Camunda BPM modeler and DMN diagrams: To model the process
 - Camunda Platform / BPM for executing BPMN workflows and DMN decision tables
-- GitHub: For documentation, modelling and project artefacts and sharing the data within the Group
+- GitHub: For documentation, modelling and project artefacts, as well as sharing the data within the Group
 - Heroku: Cloud Platform as a Service (PaaS) provider; For the deployement of the Camunda BPM processes

 ![](https://raw.githubusercontent.com/DigiBP/digibp-dom/master/Report%20Pics/updateexcel.PNG?token=AjCUh0mOJWg8CT0kiXZRUEu8VX5SqNWyks5bG71swA%3D%3D)